 The time costs can be significant.
 In this article, Dr. David Meyer discusses how one can lose as much as 20-40% of time when forced to switch between tasks.
 No small number in my mind!

 Think about how much time you could find every day just by stopping the multitasking.
 If you spend 30 minutes performing two tasks that would only take about 20 minutes by doing them separately, that’s 10 minutes of saved time.
 If you do this multiple times per day, you could find SEVERAL HOURS per week to do more of what you want.
-And I’m sure we can all use more free time, right?
+And who couldn’t use more free time?

-That doesn’t mean we can never multitask again.
-It just means that we need to prioritize and decide if it’s the best idea at the time.
+That doesn’t mean you can never multitask again.
+It just means that you need to prioritize and decide if it’s the best idea at the time.
 For example, doing dishes while having a conversation with someone won’t cause any major repercussions.
 However, the aforementioned texting and driving can have deadly results.

 Enter: Schedule Nugget Strategy